sarjot-singh/NespressoMachine/README.md

 ### Installing
-Begin by loading files into Solidworks.
+Begin by opening the NS_Assembly file.

+Make sure that all other part files are in the same folder.